Iron486/Python_2018_oldexercises/README.md

 [Rubik.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/Rubik.py) generates a random scramble for the Rubik's cube and some other puzzles with a Tkinter interface, calculating the time for each solution and some statistical variables.

-<ins>Note</ins>: Some files can have some troubles working, because previous version of Python were used.
+<ins>Note</ins>: Some files can have some troubles working, because previous versions of Python were used.